 Eating out in Warsaw

 The capital of Poland has been heavily destroyed during WWII and rebuilt afterwards, so it may seem very modern.
+TIP: If you enjoy history, consider visiting Museum of World War Two in Gdansk Poland.
 Its architecture is a good mix of Gothic churches, Soviet-era blocks and modern skyscrapers.
 Right in the city center lies an impressive soviet style building – Palace of Culture and Science.
 If you have been to Moscow, you will probably recognize it, as there are many similar towers.

 Despite the city being heavily damaged, former old town has been nicely reconstructed offering cute market square and outdoor cafes.
 Enjoy one day of your 7 Days in Europe Itinerary with tasty local cuisine – sausages with mustard, pierogi (dumplings-like dish) and various soups just to name a few.
 Stay overnight in central Warsaw and continue exploring after sunset.
 Next day, take a bus to Vilnius.